Khurai: Demographics

-As of the 2011 census of India, Khurai has a population of 51,108.
-Males constitute 53% of the population and females 47%.
-Khurai has an average literacy rate of 80.8%, higher than the national average of 59.5%.
+As of the 2024 census of India, Khurai has a population of 2,00,000 approx. Males constitute 53% of the population and females 47%.
+Khurai has an average literacy rate of 85.8%, higher than the national average of 80.1%.

 Economy

 The main business in the Khurai region is agriculture.
 The main crops grown there are wheat (sharbati), soybean and gram.
 The city is a hub for the manufacturing of agricultural equipment such as threshers, cultivators, ploughs, seed drills and trollies.

 A hospital, round-the-clock mobile medical vehicle, a national level auditorium, badminton court and gym have been set up in the area by the state government.